Lessons learned designing and redesigning an API

 Greenfield projects are the best.
 These are the projects that start afresh where developers rejoice in being unencumbered by reams and reams of legacy code.
 The choice of technology is still open and the code complexity so low it’s easy to reason about.

 Flash forward 6-8 months and things may start to seem less rosy.
 At this point the developers have iterated themselves to a point where they have a database, a server and a client side application talking to each other.
 This solution is a big hulking boat by now with lots of moving parts and its become hard to turn around quickly.
 Developers are busy plugging holes and re-applying hull paint.

-These past days I’ve been trying to take a big, hulking it works™ kind of project and make it faster.
+I’ve been trying to take a big, hulking it works™ kind of project and make it faster.
 I created a local copy of the production database before creating fresh git branch copies of both the server and client code.
 And then I started hacking away to try and make everything faster in the least intrusive way so that it would be easier to port any performance improvements back to the production code.

 In short I’ve learned a lot but the production code won’t be changing in the near term.
 What I tried improving was one of the costliest client side queries (costly as in time).
 This query occurs right after a user logs in and a large data table containing users starts loading.
 After getting all the user objects to be displayed in the table the code then fetches three more links for each user to add additional resources like related comments, forms and so on.